 THE OBLIGATIONS OF THE LAWYER FOR CHILDREN IN CHILD PROTECTION PROCEEDINGS WITH ACTION ITEMS AND COMMENTARY

-STANDARD 1 - ROLE OF LAWYER FOR THE CHILD
+STANDARD 1 - ROLE OF THE LAWYER FOR THE CHILD

-The role of the lawyer for the child is to ensure that the client is afforded due process and other rights and that the client’s interests are protected.
-For a child with full decision-making capacity, the lawyer must maintain a normal lawyer-client relationship with the child, including taking direction from the child on matters normally within the client’s control.
+The role of the child’s lawyer is to ensure that the child client is afforded due process and other rights and that the child client’s interests are protected.
+For a child client with full decision-making capacity, the child’s lawyer must maintain a normal lawyer-client relationship with the child client, including taking direction from the child client on matters normally within the child client’s control.

 Action:

-Consistent with Oregon Rules of Professional Conduct (Oregon RPC) 1.14 of the ORCP, the child‘s lawyer should determine whether the child has sufficient maturity to understand and form a lawyer-client relationship and whether the child is capable of making reasoned judgments and engaging in meaningful communication.
+Consistent with Oregon Rules of Professional Conduct (Oregon RPC) 1.14,the child‘s lawyer should determine whether the child client has sufficient maturity to understand and form a lawyer-client relationship and whether the child client is capable of making reasoned judgments and engaging in meaningful communication.

 Action:

-The lawyer must explain the nature of all legal and administrative proceedings to the extent possible, and, given the client’s age and ability, determine the client’s position and goals.
+The child’s lawyer must explain the nature of all legal and administrative proceedings to the extent possible, and, given the child client’s age and ability, determine his or her position and goals.
 The child’s lawyer also acts as a counselor and advisor.
-This involves explaining the likelihood of achieving the client’s goals and, where appropriate, identifying alternatives for the client’s consideration.
-In addition, the lawyer for the child should explain the risks, if any, inherent in the client’s position.
-Once the child has settled on positions and goals, the lawyer must vigorously advocate for them.
+This involves explaining the likelihood of achieving the child client’s goals and, where appropriate, identifying alternatives for the child client’s consideration.
+In addition, the child’s lawyer should explain the risks, if any, inherent in the child client’s position.
+Once the child client has settled on positions and goals, the child’s lawyer must vigorously advocate for them.

 Action:

 The child‘s lawyer should not confuse inability to express a preference with unwillingness to express a preference.
-If an otherwise competent child chooses not to express a preference on a particular matter, the child‘s lawyer should determine if the child wishes the lawyer to take no position in the proceeding or if the child wishes the lawyer or someone else to make the decision for him or her.
-In either case, the lawyer is bound to follow the client‘s direction.
+If an otherwise competent child client chooses not to express a preference on a particular matter, the child‘s lawyer should determine if the child client wishes his or her lawyer to take no position in the proceeding or if the child client wishes the lawyer or someone else to make the decision.
+In either case, the child’s lawyer is bound to follow the child client‘s direction.

 Action:

-The lawyer may not request the appointment of a Court Appointed Special Advocate (CASA) or other advocate for the child’s best interests where the child is competent to make decisions.
+The child’s lawyer may not request the appointment of a court-appointed special advocate (CASA) or other advocate for the child’s best interests where the child client is competent to make decisions.

 Commentary:

-When a child client has the capacity to instruct the lawyer, the lawyer-client relationship is fundamentally indistinguishable from the lawyer-client relationship in any other situation and includes duties of client direction, confidentiality, diligence, competence, loyalty and communication and the duty to provide independent advice.
+When a child client has the capacity to instruct a lawyer, the lawyer-client relationship is fundamentally indistinguishable from the lawyer-client relationship in any other situation and includes duties of client direction, confidentiality, diligence, competence, loyalty and communication and the duty to provide independent advice.

-The ability of a child client to express a preference constitutes a threshold requirement for determining ability to instruct the lawyer.
-When the lawyer can discern the client’s preference through investigation rather than eliciting the child’s own verbally articulated position the lawyer must advocate for that preference.
+The ability of a child client to express a preference constitutes a threshold requirement for determining ability to instruct a lawyer.
+When a lawyer can discern the child client’s preference through investigation rather than eliciting the child client’s own verbally articulated position, the child’s lawyer must advocate for that preference.

-When a child client is capable of instructing the lawyer, decisions that are ultimately the client's to make include whether to:
+When a child client is capable of instructing his or her lawyer, decisions that are ultimately the child client's to make include whether to:

 Contest, waive trial on petition, negotiate changes in or testify about the allegations in the petition;